tam17aki/music-esprit-python/README.md

 [14] A. Serbes, "Fast and efficient sinusoidal frequency estimation by using the DFT coefficients," IEEE Transactions on Communications, vol. 67, no. 3, pp. 2333-2342, 2019.

+[15] B. Mamandipoor, D. Ramasamy and U. Madhow, "Newtonized Orthogonal Matching Pursuit: Frequency Estimation Over the Continuum," in IEEE Transactions on Signal Processing, vol. 64, no. 19, pp. 5066-5081, 2016.

-[15] P. Stoica and R. Moses, "Spectral Analysis of Signals," Pearson Prentice Hall, 2005.
+[16] P. Stoica and R. Moses, "Spectral Analysis of Signals," Pearson Prentice Hall, 2005.